 The next stage is to ensure that the data captured is at visitor level so you are able to match with the marketing source and to a closed sale later.
 Most leads come in the form of an enquiry form, live chat or phone call so you may need some additional marketing analytics or call tracking software at this stage but you can also pass UTM tag values in your forms.

 Step 3 – Matching – Match the Lead with the Source in CRM

 Once you have captured the lead with the applicable marketing source there needs to be a feedback loop to see which leads closed into business and just as importantly which leads didn’t.

 This can be done manually in a spreadsheet, to begin with, to get used to the workflow and prove the business case.
 However, this could be cumbersome at higher volumes so ideally they should be automatically matched where you handle leads, for instance in CRM.
 There are many workarounds available for bespoke systems also.

 Step 4 – Integration – Passing the data to other products

-Finally, now that you have the leads and marketing source matched, once the sale is completed you are able to pass this back to the marketing products you are using such as Google AdWords, Analytics, Facebook and Bing to close the loop
+Finally, now that you have the leads and marketing source matched, once the sale is completed you are able to pass this back to the marketing products you are using such as Google Ads, Analytics, Facebook and Bing to close the loop

 Once you have this process in place it allows you to see where the real conversions and revenue come from, measure ROI definitively and optimise your campaign accordingly.